 Profile

-At the University of Alberta, I majored in art through the Faculty of Education—driven by a love for painting and a desire to spark that same joy and creativity in young minds.
+At the University of Alberta, I majored in art through the Faculty of Education, driven by a love for painting and a desire to spark that same joy and creativity in young minds.
 After graduating, I spent a decade teaching art in junior and senior high schools, sharing my passion with the next generation.

-When COVID-19 brought the world to a halt, it gave me something unexpected: time.
-With my consulting projects on pause, I finally returned to painting—and I hadn’t looked back until my daughter’s passing in 2022, after which I simply could not paint.
+For several decades, I did not put brush to canvas, and yet, the longing never left me.
+The ache to paint lingered quietly, always present.
+When COVID-19 brought the world to a halt, it gave me something unexpected—time.
+With my consulting projects on pause, I finally returned to painting, and I hadn’t looked back until my daughter’s sudden passing in 2022, after which I simply could not paint.
 Work became my refuge.
 If I did not have time to think, I could manage.
-However, knowing that she would not want me to linger in that dark place of sorrowful grief, I started painting again.
-It is therapy for a broken heart.

 Like music, painting soothes my soul.